Microsoft 365 identity models and Azure Active Directory

 You always need to use Azure AD Connect to synchronize user accounts for hybrid identity.
 You need the synchronized user accounts in Azure AD to perform license assignment and group management, configure permissions, and other administrative tasks that involve user accounts.

-Because the original and authoritative user accounts are stored in the on-premises AD DS, you manage your identities with the same tools as AD DS, such as the Active Directory Users and Computers tool.
+Because the original and authoritative user accounts are stored in the on-premises AD DS, you manage your identities with the same tools as you manage your AD DS.

 You don't use the Microsoft 365 admin center or PowerShell for Microsoft 365 to manage synchronized user accounts in Azure AD.